10.3 Partition and Conspiracy: Churchill

 As support for his idea that Churchill ‘hoped’ to see a ‘fragmented’ India, Das quotes a letter from Churchill to Attlee, dated 21 May 1947, written after Mountbatten’s presentation, agreeing to support the Partition plan as long as it included ‘effective acceptance of Dominion Status for the several parts of a divided India’ (p.
 63).

 There is no hint in the letter that Churchill wanted further subdivisions of India.
 Mountbatten, as Viceroy, had come to see Churchill because he was Leader of the Opposition, not as a personal call to give him an opportunity to hold out for further subdivisions of India.
-Churchill had to be consulted, not because he could have stopped any legislation relating to Indian independence, but out of propriety – that agreement between the main parties should be reached on such a major issue, and because of Parliamentary scheduling.
+Churchill had to be consulted, not because he could have stopped any legislation relating to Indian independence, but out of propriety – that agreement between the main parties should be maintained on such a major issue, and because of Parliamentary scheduling.
 Churchill could not have stopped the Indian Independence Bill, but he could have delayed and obstructed it, adding weeks to the schedule necessary to enact it, especially because the summer recess was approaching.
 Quite properly Churchill was asked, and quite properly he formally pledged his and his party’s support for the government’s position.

 It is hard to see what could have caught Das’ attention, apart from the words ‘several parts’.
 But if so then he is barking up the wrong tree.
 The word ‘several’ here has a specific, and quite standard legal sense.
 It means ‘more than one’ but does not preclude larger numbers.
 This is how the word is actually used in the Indian Independence Act, where Clause 18 (3) begins: ‘The laws of British India and of the several part thereof…’.
 ‘Several’, in the context of Churchill’s letter, does not have the colloquial meaning of ‘lots’ or ‘many’, as in ‘I made several attempts to contact you’, which would imply more than two.
 If this is not Das’ reading then it is difficult to see why he should quote this letter as proof of Churchill’s desire to see India split into more than two sections, a desire he definitively did not harbour, and for which no other evidence is adduced.